wazuh/wazuh-documentation/source/installation-guide/all_in_one.rst

 Preparing the installation
 --------------------------

-Before installing Wazuh server and Elastic stack, some extra packages must be installed.
-Open Distro for Elasticsearch requires the installation of Java Develpment Kit.
-Besides, ``wget`` and ``unzip`` utilities will in further steps.
+Before installing Wazuh server and Opendistro, some extra packages must be installed.
+Opendistro for Elasticsearch requires the installation of Java Development Kit.
+Besides, ``wget`` and ``unzip`` utilities will be used in further steps.

 .. include:: ../_templates/installations/elastic/common/before_installation.rst